-Last Updated on 29 August 2024 by Cycloscope
+Last Updated on 13 February 2026 by Cycloscope

-These 10 things will make you wish you stayed home
+These 10 things will make you wish you stayed home: what I hate about bike touring

-Of course, we love bike touring, it literally changed our lives, and now we really can’t see ourselves doing anything else.
+Of course, we love bike touring; it literally changed our lives, and now we really can’t see ourselves doing anything else.

 Since we started living on the road we feel much better, both physically and psychologically, we know many more things about the world and about ourselves, we find money-earning opportunities on the road we never thought existed, and we are overall simply happier.

-Cycle touring and bikepacking are also among the most eco-friendly ways to travel – sustainable, with a low impact environmental impact, and great economic input for small communities.
+Cycle touring and bikepacking are also among the most eco-friendly ways to travel – sustainable, with a low environmental impact, and great economic input for small communities.

 But still, there are a few things we hate about bike touring, they are not many and for sure won’t prevent us from keeping on cycling the world.
-But here they are, always reminding us nothing is perfect, not even bicycle touring.
+But here they are, always reminding us that nothing is perfect, not even bicycle touring.

 You might also like